Two-dopant origin of competing stripe and pair formation in Hubbard and $t$-$J$ models: Interpolation

 which we obtain from separate ground-state searches in the sectors with $0$, $1$, and $2$ dopants, differs by more than a factor of $2$ between the Fermi-Hubbard and $t$-$J$-type models.
 We find that the discrepancy is predominantly accounted for by the single-dopant energy $\epsilon_1 = E_\mathrm{1h} - E_\mathrm{0h}$.
 It is important to keep in mind, however, that $E_\mathrm{b} \ll \epsilon_{1; \: 2}$.
-Interpolating between the $t$-$J$ and $t$-$J$-3s models, the binding energy is almost constant despite the changes in the pair's structure.
-The combination of these features supports an interpretation in terms of two coherently coupled, near-degenerate contributions to pairing -- mirroring the competition between stripe order and uniform superconductivity that characterises the finite-doping phase diagrams. \\ To perform a quantitative analysis of these two contributions,
+Interpolating between the $t$-$J$ and $t$-$J$-3s models, the binding energy is almost constant despite the changes in pair structure, suggesting that the two distinct pair configurations are similarly strongly bound.
+The combination of these features supports an interpretation in terms of two coherently coupled, near-degenerate contributions to pairing -- mirroring the competition between stripe order and uniform superconductivity that characterizes the finite-doping phase diagrams.
+We further motivate this interpretation in the language of a simple 2 level model in Appendix~\ref{app: two-level model}. \\ To perform a quantitative analysis of the two contributions,